petergeoghegan/amcheck/README.md

 indexes, `amcheck` is likely to be effective as a general corruption smoke-test in production PostgreSQL installations.

-See "Using amcheck effectively" for information about the kinds of real-world problems `amcheck` is intended to detect.
+See [Using amcheck effectively](#using-amcheck-effectively) for information about the kinds of real-world problems `amcheck` is intended to detect.

 ### Project background